x186k/deadsfu/notes/design-diary.md

 It would be really nice to have Pub/Sub/Dial peerconn creation happen on a single GR, and would make empty room GR shutdown cleaner, but

+## 12/1/21 note about putting Peerconn creation on a single goroutine

+I believe panics, will: print stack trace, terminate current GR, do not necessarily end process!
+So if we put Peerconn creation on a single goroutine, we might be causing more problems than we fix So, a panic inside pion (hostile sdp?) would not then be terminating the http handler, but would be terminating the peerconn creation GR.
+This is not a final answer on where to best do PC creation, but something to consider.